How we are helping

 The Australian Government will provide an estimated $375.7 million in total ODA to Indonesia in 2015-16, including an estimated $323 million in bilateral funding managed by DFAT.

-Australia and Indonesia’s broad partnership encompasses political, security, trade, economic and development cooperation.
+Australia and Indonesia’s bilateral relationship encompasses political, security, trade, economic and development cooperation.
 It is underpinned by substantial people-to-people and institutional links.
-Around 13,700 Indonesian students were enrolled in Australian educational institutions in 2014, the eighth-largest international student group.
+As of April 2015, 13,225 Indonesian students were enrolled into semester one in Australia – 7.3 per cent increase from the same period in 2014.
 Indonesia is currently our 12th-largest trading partner.
 Its location, geography and demography give Indonesia an important geopolitical and strategic role in the region.
 Sustainable and inclusive economic growth in Indonesia benefits Australia and contributes to regional growth and stability.

 Our development cooperation program in Indonesia is structured around the following three objectives, as outlined in the Aid Investment Plan